railwayapp/docs/src/docs/reference/plans.md

 title: Plans
 ---

-Railway has multiple plans that fit your need on the platform.
+Railway has multiple plans that fit your needs on the platform.
 Projects inherit the caps of the plan that the user has.
 Projects that are made within a team belong to the team and aren't tied to a Railway user.

 ## Trial Plan